 Part of the Company's real estate business is land development.
 The Company purchases land and develops it for building into residential communities.
 The developed lots are sold to builders (customers) for the construction of new homes.
-The builders enter a sales contract with the Company before they take the lots.
+Builders enter a sales contract with the Company before they take the lots.
 The prices and timeline are determined and agreed upon in the contract.
-The builders do the inspections to make sure all conditions and requirements in contracts are met before purchasing the lots.
-A detailed breakdown of the five-step process for the revenue recognition of the Lakes at Black Oak project, which represented approximately 83% and 0% of the Company's revenue in the three months ended March 31, 2024 and 2023, is as follows:
+Builders do the inspections to make sure all conditions and requirements in contracts are met before purchasing the lots.
+A detailed breakdown of the five-step process for the revenue recognition of the Lakes at Black Oak project, which represented approximately 70% and 91%, of the Company's revenue in the six months ended on June 30, 2024 and 2023, respectively, is as follows: